AshutoshDash1999/todo-app-using-html-css/README.md

 # A To-Do App
-A simple To-Do site for internal management built using HTML, CSS.
+A simple To-Do web-app for internal management built using HTML, CSS.

 ### Screenshot